 What I’m seeing here?
 A lot of encouragement and perseverance.
 While it’s true that approximately 20% ended up landing an agent or publishing their first manuscripts, between 38 and 43% of writers ended up breaking through on their 5th through 9th manuscript, or even their tenth+ manuscript!
 That’s the majority of responders to the survey.

 These writers have also taken the time to leave some very important words of wisdom to those of you who are still struggling with how to write a manuscript that succeeds.

-Please take this to heart: you may publish your current WIP, or you may not.
+Please take this to heart: you may publish your current WIP, or you may not (check out examples of successful queries here).
 But a large determining factor of success is perseverance and self-education.
 That’s why you’re already ahead of the curve!
 You’re sitting here, learning about the writing craft, and adding tools to your toolbox.